Marketing and Planning

 How do Field Staff Access the Online Assessment?

-The Online Assessment is accessed through the Field Staff Online Assessments page in the Field Operations area of the website.
+The Online Assessment is accessed through the Online Assessments page in the Field Staff area of the website.
 This area also hosts a copy of the FOM, so those taking part in the assessment also have access to the FOM at the time of taking the assessment.

 For any questions regarding registering staff on the IAATO website, please email Erin Delaney.